The Lost Art of Testing Code in the Age of LLMs and Vibe-Coding

 - Select your framework (e.g.,

-). - VS Code will now detect and run tests automatically.
+pytest). - VS Code will then auto-detect and run tests directly from the editor.

 3. Write Your First Test